 After the decline of Indus Valley Civilization, the Aryans came to India around 1500 BCE.
-The religious texts of Aryans prominently the four Vedas provides evidence of use of large numbers.
-Many Slokas related to mathematics can be found in the religious texts of vedic period.
-From these text books one can know that the people of that time posses a high level of knowledge in the field of astronomy.
-In Rig Veda it is mentioned that the priest from the house of Aatri Rishi could successfully predict the date of Solar Eclipse.
+The religious texts of Aryans prominently the four Vedas provide evidence of the use of large numbers.
+Many Slokas related to mathematics can be found in the religious texts of the Vedic period.
+From these textbooks, one can know that the people of that time posses a high level of knowledge in the field of astronomy.
+In Rig Veda, it is mentioned that the priest from the house of Aatri Rishi could successfully predict the date of Solar Eclipse.
 In Yajur Veda it is mentioned that the duration of a year is more than 365 days but is less than 366 days.
-From astronomical point, it was an important discovery and shows how the knowledge of mathematics was used in the field of astronomy in early Vedic period.
+From an astronomical point, it was an important discovery and shows how the knowledge of mathematics was used in the field of astronomy in the early Vedic period.

-During this period jaina mathematicians also developed many mathematical ideas.
-The jaina mathematicians classified the numbers into three classes namely enumerable, innumerable and infinite.
+During this period Jaina mathematicians also developed many mathematical ideas.
+The Jaina mathematicians classified the numbers into three classes namely enumerable, innumerable and infinite.
 This in turn, led to the development of the notion of orders of infinity as a mathematical concept.
-By orders of infinity, we mean a theory by which one set could be deemed to be ‘more infinite’ than another.
-The even define five different types of infinity: the infinite in one direction, the infinite in two directions, the infinite in area, the infinite everywhere and the infinite perpetualy.
+By order of infinity, we mean a theory by which one set could be deemed to be ‘more infinite’ than another.
+The even define five different types of infinity: the infinite in one direction, the infinite in two directions, the infinite in area, the infinite everywhere and the infinite perpetually.
 Jaina mathematicians were also the first to use the word Shunya to refer to Zero.

 The other major centre of mathematical learning during this period was Ujjain, which was home to Varahamihira, Brahmagupta and Bhaskaracharya.
 Varahamihira (505–587 CE) produced the Pancha Siddhanta (The Five Astronomical Canons or Principles) namely Surya Siddhanta, Poulisha Siddhanta, Bashishista Siddhanta, Poitamaha Siddhanta and Rumanka Siddhanta.
 He made important contributions to trigonometry, including sine and cosine tables to 4 decimal places of accuracy.